jgpavez/Analyser/doc/using_git.md

 ## Collaborating with GitHub

-Coding with git backing you up is really cool because you can so easily work on multiple topics at the same time efficiently.
+Coding with Git backing you up is really cool because you can so easily work on multiple topics at the same time efficiently.

 You got a cool new idea and start working on it.
 You modify some files.
 You